AADILab/leader-follower/README.md

 <img src="docs/ever_post_gecco.jpg" alt="Ever Post GECCO" width="250" height="250">

+## Todo

+-[ ] Write draft of approach section
+-[x] Figure out why environment is growing at each generation
+  - Follower agents were not correctly being reset (not resetting influence and rule histories) -[x] Script to restart a stat run
+-[x] Multiprocessing subpop simulations in each generation -[ ] Combine multiple stat runs into the same plot
 -[ ] Documentation.
 (Explaining what the parts are and how they work) -[ ] Create trajectory graph visualization tool (Figure 4 from D++).
 Include circles around POIs to indicate observation radius.

-## Todo

--[ ] Write draft of approach section
--[x] Figure out why environment is growing at each generation
-  - Follower agents were not correctly being reset (not resetting influence and rule histories) -[ ] Multiprocessing subpop simulations in each generation -[x] Script to restart a stat run
--[ ] Combine multiple stat runs into the same plot

 # Quick Start
 ## Approach